sia-steve/Slate/source/index.html.md

 returns information about the gateway, including the list of connected peers.

-  // netaddress is the network address of the gateway as seen by the rest of
-    // the network.
-The address consists of the external IP address and the
-    // port Sia is listening on.
+  // netaddress is the network address of the gateway as seen by the rest of the network.
+The address consists of the external IP address and the port Sia is listening on.
 It represents a `modules.NetAddress`.
-    "netaddress": String,
+    `"netaddress": String,`

-    // peers is an array of peers the gateway is connected to.
-It represents
-    // an array of `modules.Peer`s.
+peers is an array of peers the gateway is connected to.
+It represents an array of `modules.Peer`s.
-    "peers":      []{
+    `"peers":      []{`

-        // netaddress is the address of the peer.
-It represents a
+        netaddress is the address of the peer.
+It represents a `modules.NetAddress`.
-        // `modules.NetAddress`.
-        "netaddress": String,
+        `"netaddress": String,`

-        // version is the version number of the peer.
+        version is the version number of the peer.
-        "version":    String,
+        `"version":    String,`

-        // inbound is true when the peer initiated the connection.
-This field
-        // is exposed as outbound peers are generally trusted more than inbound
-        // peers, as inbound peers are easily manipulated by an adversary.
+        inbound is true when the peer initiated the connection.
+This field is exposed as outbound peers are generally trusted more than inbound peers, as inbound peers are easily manipulated by an adversary.
-        "inbound":    Boolean,
+        `"inbound":    Boolean,`

-        // local is true if the peer's IP address belongs to a local address
-        // range such as 192.168.x.x or 127.x.x.x
+        local is true if the peer's IP address belongs to a local address range such as 192.168.x.x or 127.x.x.x `"local":      Boolean`
-        "local":      Boolean

 ## /gateway/connect/:*netaddress* [POST]